 - The SAR wind speed is now globally unbiased compared the wind speeds from the model and the other altimeters.
 The standard deviation of the difference (SDD) between SAR and model wind speeds is as good as that of other altimeters.
-The bulk of SRAL wind speed measurements (between 7 and 15 m/s) are higher than the model in the NH and vice versa in the SH.
-This may be a seasonal signal but it will be under close monitoring. - The PLRM wind speed has also improved and it is now globally unbiased.
+There is a seasonal cycle in both bias and the SDD between SAR wind and ECMWF model in Northern (minimum in July and maximum in January) and Southern (vice versa) Hemispheres. - The PLRM wind speed has also improved and it is now globally unbiased.
 The SDD with respect to the model reduced considerably during Cycle 012.
-However, gradual increase (mainly in the Southern Hemisphere) was witnessed during Cycle 013 but has plateaued at about 1.2 m/s since then. - Sentinel-3 slightly underestimates small SWH (below ~ 2m) and overestimates high wave heights (above ~ 4 m).
-The former, although it seems to have been improved recently, is of concern as it is not noticed in the case of other altimeters. - The SWH product is smaller and noisier than that from the model and the other altimeters.
+With the removal of the large outliers, the SDD is rather stable.
+A seasonal signal in the PLRM wind bias with respect to the model similar to that of SAR wind can be clearly noticed.
+SDD of PLRM does not show a similar clear signal. - Sentinel-3 slightly overestimates high wave heights (especially those in excess of ~ 4 m) with respect to the model and the in-situ measurements.
+A fine tune may be needed to alleviate the overestimation at high wave heights.